-An Auditing Organization authorized to perform MDSAP audits during the pilot must have demonstrated competence in each jurisdiction's regulations.
-Therefore the authorization is not restricted in terms of a Regulatory Authority's jurisdiction.
-A standardized letter of authorization will be issued for AOs authorized to perform audits under the Medical Device Single Audit Program (MDSAP) Pilot.
+An Auditing Organization authorized or recognized to perform MDSAP audits must have demonstrated competence in each jurisdiction's regulations.
+Therefore, the recognition is not restricted in terms of a Regulatory Authority's jurisdiction and covers all jurisdictions participating in MDSAP.
+The letter of recognition to conduct medical device regulatory audits under MDSAP is standardized.

-37. How does the MDSAP Pilot ensure that medical devices are being manufactured in accordance with the regulations of multiple jurisdictions?
+34. How does the MDSAP ensure that medical devices are being manufactured in accordance with the regulations of multiple jurisdictions?

-The MDSAP Pilot relies on:
+The MDSAP relies on:

 - Annual audits of manufacturers according to an audit model specific to the program.
-This audit model was developed to review the compliance of a manufacturer's quality management system to the international standard ISO 13485:2003 and additional regulatory requirements applicable to the countries where the devices are sold; and - Annual assessments of the Auditing Organizations' management system compliance to the international standard ISO/IEC 17021-1and MDSAP specific requirements as defined in IMDRF MDSAP WG documents.
+This audit model was developed to review the compliance of a manufacturer's quality management system to the international standard ISO 13485 and additional regulatory requirements applicable to the countries where the devices are sold; and - Annual assessments of the Auditing Organizations' management system compliance to the international standard ISO/IEC 17021-1 and MDSAP specific requirements as defined in IMDRF MDSAP WG documents.

-38. How do Auditing Organizations ensure that duplicate efforts are not performed during an audit of a manufacturer that sells in multiple jurisdictions?
+35. How do Auditing Organizations ensure that duplicate efforts are not performed during an audit of a manufacturer that sells in multiple jurisdictions?

-The Medical Device Single Audit Program (MDSAP) audit process was designed and developed not only to prevent duplication, but also to ensure that the program provides efficient and thorough coverage of the requirements of; Medical devices - Quality management systems - Requirements for regulatory purposes (ISO 13485:2003) and any corresponding section(s) of the Australian Therapeutic Goods (Medical Devices) Regulations (SR 236, 2002), the Brazilian Good Manufacturing Practices (RDC ANVISA 16/2013), the Canadian Medical Device Regulations (CMDR, Part 1), the Japanese QMS ordinance (MHLW MO 169), the Quality System Regulation (21CFR 820), and other country-specific requirements.
+The MDSAP audit process was designed and developed not only to prevent duplication, but also to ensure that the program provides efficient and thorough coverage of the requirements of; Medical devices - Quality management systems - Requirements for regulatory purposes (ISO 13485:-) and any corresponding section(s) of the Australian Therapeutic Goods (Medical Devices) Regulations (SR 236, 2002), the Brazilian Good Manufacturing Practices (RDC ANVISA 16/2013), the Canadian Medical Device Regulations (CMDR, Part 1), the Japanese QMS ordinance (MHLW MO 169), the Quality System Regulation (21CFR 820), and other country-specific requirements.